 Many banks are likely to be facing challenges in these uncertain times.
-External events such as COVID-19, geopolitical affairs and natural disasters are just a few of the major global issues driving global economic uncertainty today.
+External events such as geopolitical events, natural disasters, climate effects or inflationary pressures are just a few of the major global issues driving global economic uncertainty today.

 This evolving uncertainty creates a variety of issues and risks, including financial difficulties for borrowers, inflation, staff shortages, increased market volatility and changes to the way banks operate.
 It also creates the potential for additional accounting and disclosure implications.